-At CLdN, the latest ships in our fleet can be powered by LNG via 320 cubic metre tanks located on the main deck.
+At CLdN, the latest ships in our fleet can be powered by LNG.
 Our two newest vessels on order will be LNG-ready.
 We are currently setting up an LNG supply chain in Rotterdam and Zeebrugge.

 CLdN's newbuild vessels that will be commissioned in 2025 will be equipped with two conventional main engines as well as two electric propulsion motors of 6MW each.